DioneProtocol/odyssey-cli/README.md

 ./scripts/build.sh
 ```

-The binary will be called `./bin/avalanche`.
+The binary will be called `./bin/odyssey`.

 ### Docker

-To make Avalanche CLI work in a docker container, add this
+To make Odyssey CLI work in a docker container, add this

 ```json
 {